badsyntax/mailinabox-api-php/docs/Api/UserApi.md

 > \MailInABoxAPI\Client\Model\MeResponse getMe()

+Get user information

-Get user information, used for user authentication.
+Returns user information.
+Used for user authentication.
 Authenticate a user by supplying the auth token as a base64 encoded string in format `email:password` using basic authentication headers.
 If successful, a long-lived `api_key` is returned which can be used for subsequent requests to the API.

 ### Example